 Andrew notes, “Another problem we sometimes encounter is low-quality data.
 That’s why we work very closely with clients in the initial stages of the project.
 We tell them exactly what we need and easily recognize if their data is not great.
 Then we work with them to improve it or find better data.”

-Work with your team to gather and clean data.
+Work with your team to gather and prepare data for AI.
 This might involve setting up new high-quality data collection processes or improving existing ones.
 We can help you with your data preparation.

 4. Integrate AI with Existing Systems